The Disunited States of America

 The Disunited States of America is an alternate history novel by Harry Turtledove.
 It is a part of the Crosstime Traffic series, and takes place in an alternate world where the U.S. was never able to agree on a constitution and continued to govern under the Articles of Confederation.
-By the early 1800s, the nation dissolved with each state as a separate country.
+By the early 19th century, the nation dissolved with each state as a separate country.
 The states trade with each other, engage in diplomacy, and even go to war with each other.
 Other states exist which do not in our world, such as Boone.

 Plot summary

 The story takes place in the 2090s and concerns two outsiders caught up in a war between Ohio and Virginia: a young girl from California visiting relatives with her grandmother, and a boy from our world's Crosstime Traffic trading firm.

 Development

 One of the pre-publication title candidates was The Untied States of America.